 It’s Not Like on TV

-Pop culture would have you believe the minute you step foot into a therapist’s office, he or she will have you looking at Rorschach tests and talking about your dreams within minutes.
+Pop culture would have you believing the minute you walk into a therapist’s office, they will have you looking at ink blot tests and talking about your dreams.

 While these approaches can be used in therapy, they more than often are not.
-Dream interpretation can come up, but typically only if the client wants to discuss an interesting or disturbing dream they had.
+Dream interpretation can come up, but typically only if the client wants to discuss an interesting or disturbing dream.

 Also, many people think the entire session is devoted to discussing your early childhood years and the effect your parents have had on your life.
 While many therapists will want to get a history on you to uncover specific behavioral patterns and emotional memories that have helped wire the brain, the idea of therapy is NOT to blame your parents for all of your current troubles.